hpi-swa-teaching/CalDavClient/packages/SCM-Core.package/SCMAddEventDialog.class/README.md

-A SCMAddEventDialog is a SCMEventDialog window for adding a new event.
+SCMAddEventDialog is a SCMAddEventDialog window for adding a new event.